ASQA’s student-centred performance assessment approach

-In 2016, ASQA developed a student-centred audit approach that provides a greater focus on the student experience and the practices of RTOs.
-This fact sheet sets out how this approach will affect your training provider during the audit process.
-Under the student-centred audit approach:
+In 2016, ASQA established a student-centred performance assessment approach to provide a greater focus on the student experience and the practices of RTOs.
+This fact sheet sets out how this approach will affect your training provider during the performance assessment process.
+Under the student-centred performance assessment approach:

-- your audit will be structured around your practices and behaviours in relation to five key phases of the student experience—marketing and recruitment; enrolment; support and progression; training and assessment; and completion
+- your performance assessment will be structured around your practices and behaviours in relation to five key phases of the student experience—marketing and recruitment; enrolment; support and progression; training and assessment; and completion

-- the depth and scope of your audit will be customised for your training provider and will be informed by your compliance history and detailed risk intelligence
+- the depth and scope of your performance assessment will be customised for your training provider and will be informed by your compliance history and detailed risk intelligence

-- ASQA will seek your cooperation in gaining input to your audit from your current and former students via interviews and a survey
+- ASQA will seek your cooperation in gaining input to your performance assessment from your current and former students via interviews and a survey

 - where non-compliances are identified you may be expected to take remedial action to address the impact the non-compliance may have caused to students.

-You can find more information on how ASQAs student-centred audit approach was developed, and how the revised approach supports improved vocational education and training (VET) sector quality, at www.asqa.gov.au/audit
+You can find more information on how ASQAs student-centred performance assessment approach was developed, and how the revised approach supports improved vocational education and training (VET) sector quality, at www.asqa.gov.au/audit

-ASQA will use our risk intelligence database and other information to determine the focus and scope of audit for each training provider.
+ASQA will use our risk intelligence database and other information to determine the focus and scope of performance assessment for each training provider.